f/delorean/README.md

 DeLorean is a tiny Flux pattern implementation.

+  - Unidirectional data flow, it makes your app logic simpler than MVC,
+  - Automatically listens data changes and keeps your data updated,
+  - It uses **`Object.observe`** to listen store changes,
+  - Makes the data is more consistent in your whole application,
+  - Too easy to use with React; just add a mixin,
+  - Too small, just **13K**.

 ## What is Flux

 Data in a Flux application flows in a single direction, in a cycle: